jxxcarlson/cayatex/README.md

 We intend the use of shorthand to be quite limited, perhaps just to the above examples.

+**Question.** Should the shorthand be handled by preprocessor that maps the source text to standard, no-shorthand CaYaTeX?
+What impact would this have on performance in an interactive editing scenario?

 ## Parser Architecture

 ### Types